flippant/parse/README.md

 * damage (% reported is player's portion of total damage)
 * melee | ranged (% reported is hit rate)
 * crit | r_crit
-* multi (reports percent and cardinality of double attacks, triple attacks, etc., but does not distinguish between OAX)
+* multi (reports percent and count of double attacks, triple attacks, etc., but does not distinguish between OAX, nor accommodates for killing blows; i.e. if you kill in one hit, it will only ever record as 1-hit)
 * block | parry | evade (% reported is based on action hierarchy; for example, block % excludes evades and parry % excludes both evades and non-engaged hits taken)
 * ws | ja | spell | mb | enfeeb (reports averages for total category, and each individual spell; also reports hit rate % for total ws/ja)
 * ws_miss | ja_miss | enfeeb_miss (reports counts for individual spell)